 RYANAIR partially cancels flights to Spain

 RYANAIR has announced that it will reduce the number of flights to / from Spain between March 16 and 19.
-Including Lauda and Buzz Air will reduce the number of flights from / to mainland Spain, the Balearic Islands and the Canary Islands.
-Passengers affected by the canceled flights will be contacted and informed by email and SMS of the new options available.
+Including Lauda and Buzz Air will reduce the number of flights to / from mainland Spain, the Balearic Islands and the Canary Islands.
+Passengers affected by canceled flights will be contacted and informed by email and SMS of the new options available.